Domenico Raccuglia

-Domenico "Mimmo" Raccuglia ([doˈmeːniko rakˈkuʎʎa]; born October 27, 1964, in Altofonte), nicknamed 'u vitirinariu ("the veterinarian"), is a member of the Mafia in Sicily.
-He was a fugitive and included on Italy's most wanted list since 1996, until his capture on November 15, 2009, near Trapani.
+Domenico "Mimmo" Raccuglia ([doˈmeːniko rakˈkuʎʎa]; born 27 October 1964, in Altofonte), nicknamed 'u vitirinariu ("the veterinarian") is a member of the Mafia in Sicily.
+He was a fugitive and included on Italy's most wanted list since 1996, until his capture on 15 November 2009, near Trapani.

 Biography

 Mafia career

-Raccuglia is the current boss of Altofonte Mafia family and the mandamento of San Giuseppe Jato-Partinico, and is considered to be the heir of Giovanni Brusca.
+Raccuglia is the current boss of Altofonte Mafia family, the mandamento of San Giuseppe Jato-Partinico, and is considered to be the heir of Giovanni Brusca.
 After the arrest of the Mafia's boss of bosses, Bernardo Provenzano, his name was mentioned as one of the possible successors together with Matteo Messina Denaro and Salvatore Lo Piccolo.

-Raccuglia has received a life sentence for the murder of Girolamo La Barbera, the father of pentito Gioacchino La Barbera who was one of the key witnesses in the trial on the murder of Giovanni Falcone, in June 1994.
+Raccuglia received a life sentence for the murder of Girolamo La Barbera, the father of pentito Gioacchino La Barbera who was one of the key witnesses in the trial on the murder of Giovanni Falcone, in June 1994.
 (Giovanni Brusca received 13 years for ordering the killing).
 In 2004 he received another life sentence for a series of murders in the 1990s.